Roysu17/Roysu17/README.md

 - 👋 Hi, I’m @Roysu17
-- 👀 I’m interested in Java, C++ PHP, or Html/CSS projects
+- 👀 I’m interested in Python, Java, PHP, or Web-based projects
-- 🌱 I’m currently learning Javascript
 - 📫 How to reach me @RoySu17 on twitter

 <!---